khulnasoft-lab/design.khulnasoft.com/contents/data-visualization/overview.md

 The GitLab [commit graph](https://gitlab.com/gitlab-org/gitlab-ui/-/network/master) is an example of a relational data visualization, as it shows how all of the individual commits are related to the master.

-Todo: Create component for the Commit Graph in GitLab UI
+<admonition type="todo">Create component for the Commit Graph in GitLab UI</admonition>

 ### Spatial-temporal